 Time-oriented: Your financial goals need a timeline.
 Each goal needs to be completed within a specific time frame.
 You can break down the big goals into achievable small steps that gradually get to where you want to be.

 Making a budget is just the first step.
 To sustain and improve it, you need planning and perseverance.
 As Bum Philips said, “The only discipline that lasts is self-discipline.”
 Work as a family; shared financial goals could motivate family members to work together to achieve them.
 If you have kids, let them help with budgeting.
+You can also use a free personal finance app, such as Personal Capital, to help you make a budget and monitor savings and spending.

 <Related Reading: 7 Reasons Why your New Year Financial Resolutions Do not Stick>